TerryV8/click-count/docs/code_quality.md

 This will allow you to create an access token which you batch job can use to update the project.

-### Analyse a Maven project
+### analyze a Maven project

-To analyse a Maven project use the following command:
+To analyze a Maven project, uses the following command:
 ```console
 mvn sonar:sonar   -Dsonar.host.url=http://localhost:9000   -Dsonar.login=yourkey
 ```